Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Introduction

 \section{Introduction}

-Sampling from complex and potentially high-dimensional distributions is increasingly crucial in data science \cite{andrieu2003introduction}, computational mathematics \cite{durmus2019high}, and engineering \cite{leimkuhler2015molecular}.
-Efficient sampling algorithms are central to numerous real-world applications, including identifying global optimizers for high-dimensional functions \cite{sampling_optimization_2019_MJ}, generating samples from latent spaces in generative modeling \cite{song2019generative}, and solving Bayesian inverse problems to estimate posterior distributions \cite{stuart2010inverse, stuart_Bayersian}.
+Sampling from complex and potentially high-dimensional distributions is increasingly crucial in data science \citep{andrieu2003introduction}, computational mathematics \citep{durmus2019high}, and engineering \citep{leimkuhler2015molecular}.
+Efficient sampling algorithms are central to numerous real-world applications, including identifying global optimizers for high-dimensional functions \citep{sampling_optimization_2019_MJ}, generating samples from latent spaces in generative modeling \citep{song2019generative}, and solving Bayesian inverse problems to estimate posterior distributions \citep{stuart2010inverse, stuart_Bayersian}.
 The success of these applications heavily relies on the efficiency, reliability, and theoretical convergence guarantees of the employed sampling algorithms.

 Given the importance of sampling from known distributions, various algorithms have been developed and analyzed.
-Markov Chain Monte Carlo (MCMC) methods are widely used \cite{underdamped_LA,random_work_Metroplis,hit_and_run,carrillo2022consensus,HMC}.
+Markov Chain Monte Carlo (MCMC) methods are widely used \citep{underdamped_LA,random_work_Metroplis,hit_and_run,carrillo2022consensus,HMC}.
 A well-known example is the overdamped Langevin dynamics, which relies on a gradient drift vector field and a simple diffusion process introduced by Gaussian noise.
-Theoretical results show that the continuous-time Langevin Monte Carlo (LMC) method can converge to a stationary distribution under appropriate assumptions \cite{otto2000generalization}.
-In practice, challenges arise with LMC when discretizing the Langevin dynamics in time, particularly due to the dimension dependence caused by the random walk component and the bias introduced by finite time stepsize.
-Notable LMC methods include the Unadjusted Langevin Algorithm (ULA), which employs an explicit Euler time discretization \cite{ULA_first}, the Metropolis-Adjusted Langevin Algorithm (MALA), which incorporates an acceptance-rejection step \cite{early_MALA}, and the Proximal Langevin Algorithm, which utilizes an implicit time update in the drift vector field \cite{proximal_non_smooth}.
+Theoretical results show that the continuous-time Langevin Monte Carlo (LMC) method can converge to a stationary distribution under appropriate assumptions \citep{otto2000generalization}.
+In practice, however, challenges arise with LMC when discretizing the Langevin dynamics in time, particularly due to the dimension dependence caused by the random walk component and the bias introduced by the finite time stepsize.
+Notable discretizations include the Unadjusted Langevin Algorithm (ULA), which employs an explicit Euler update \citep{ULA_first}, the Metropolis-Adjusted Langevin Algorithm (MALA), which incorporates an acceptance–rejection step \citep{early_MALA}, the Proximal Langevin Algorithm, which uses implicit updates in the drift to handle nonsmooth potentials \citep{proximal_non_smooth}, and forward–backward splitting schemes formulated directly in the Wasserstein space \citep{salim_splitting, diao2023forward}.
+While these implicit or semi-implicit methods can partially mitigate discretization-induced bias, Wasserstein splitting approaches typically require solving a variational subproblem at each iteration, leading to substantial computational overhead except in special cases where closed-form updates are available.